NREL/EnergyPlus/doc/src/docs/InputOutputReference/01c-InputOutputReference.md

 #### Field: Air Inlet Node Name or Zone Name

 This optional alpha field contains the name of the node from which the condenser draws its outdoor air or the name of the conditioned zone where the condenser is located.
 If this field is left blank, the outdoor air drybulb temperature entering the condenser is taken directly from the weather data.
 If this field is not blank and an outdoor air node name is entered, this node name must also be specified in an OutdoorAir:Node object where the height of the node is taken into consideration when calculating outdoor air temperature from the weather data.
 Alternately, the node name may be specified in an OutdoorAir:NodeList object where the outdoor air temperature is taken directly from the weather data.
-If a zone name is entered, ….bbb
+If a zone name is entered, the temperature of that zone is used.

 #### Field: End-Use Subcategory